Examples of contact mapping classes of infinite order in all dimensions: Abstract

 \section{Abstract}

-In this paper we give examples of tight high dimensional contact manifolds admitting a contactomorphism whose powers are all smoothly isotopic but not contact-isotopic to the identity; this is a generalization of an observation in dimension $3$ by Gompf, also reused by Ding and Geiges.
+We give examples of tight high dimensional contact manifolds admitting a contactomorphism whose powers are all smoothly isotopic but not contact-isotopic to the identity.
+This is a generalization of an observation in dimension $3$ by Gompf, also reused by Ding and Geiges.